USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Include the appointment type - this is captured in the [Appointment type field](#appointment-type).
+  * Include the appointment type—this is captured in the [Appointment type field](#appointment-type).
   * Repeat the work schedule in supplemental text.
 The value of the work schedule field will appear next to the supplemental text you provide.
   * Define the work schedule hours in supplemental text.
 Applicants can read more about the definitions in the Help Center.
-  * Do not use Multiple whenever possible.
+  * Do not use **Multiple** whenever possible.
 Job seekers have difficulty understanding what this term means.
 </div>
 </div>

-## Service or service type
+## Service

 Tells the applicant what service the job is in: